pmrt/whatshidden/README.md

 # Whatshidden

-What's hidden? — Allows you to log and read deleted WhatsApp messages, as well as Image and Audio messages.
+What's hidden? — Allows you to log and read deleted WhatsApp messages, as well as Image, Stickers and Audio messages.

 It won't log any Android notification: the application makes use of a modified version of WhatsApp Web to log the messages instead.
-By using an alternative method scrapping is only used to get the QRCode.
+By using an alternative method, scrapping is only used to get the QRCode.

 As a result, **you won't need an Android phone** in order to see the recalled messages.
 Also, there is no message length limit, **you'll see the full message** and **you can see images or listen to any audio message without entering WhatsApp** as they will be downloaded and decrypted as soon as you receive the message, as long as your phone has a working internet connection.